jeanmanguy/spideog/README.md

 [![Build Status](https://travis-ci.com/jeanmanguy/spideog.svg?branch=main)](https://travis-ci.com/jeanmanguy/spideog)
 [![Rust](https://github.com/jeanmanguy/spideog/workflows/Rust/badge.svg?branch=main)](https://github.com/jeanmanguy/spideog/actions?query=workflow%3ARust)

-Command line utility for Kraken2 reports.

-Supports reports from [Kraken2](https://github.com/DerrickWood/kraken2) or from [Bracken](https://github.com/jenniferlu717/Bracken).

 This is a work in progress.
 The commands may change between released versions, please read the [CHANGELOG](CHANGELOG).

+## Goals

+The first goal of this project is to convert Kraken reports into standard file formats that can be easily read with R to allow people to craft thier own data visualisations and compute statistics more easily using the tidyverse, vegan, ape, and ggtree/treeio.
+The second goal is to get summary information from the Kraken reports directly from the command line.

+Supports Kraken reports from [Kraken2](https://github.com/DerrickWood/kraken2) or from [Bracken](https://github.com/jenniferlu717/Bracken).

 ## Installation